Statutes and By-Laws of the International Phonetic Association

 (f) 6 months before - closing date for the receipt of nominations for co-opted members;

-(g) 5months before - ballot paper for co-opted members to be mailed to Council;
+(g) 5 months before - ballot for co-opted members to be mailed to Council;

-(h) 4 months before - completed ballot paper to be received by the Secretary;
+(h) 4 months before - completed ballot to be received by the Secretary;

 (i) 3 months before - the Secretary to request the new Council to make nominations for the posts of President, Vice-President, Secretary, Treasurer, and Editor;